 The Dandara Community was created within such a social framework.
-Dandara dreamed, and dreamed aloud, of promoting a new way of dwelling; a conception beyond the established market of the exploitation of peripheral subjects in large centers.
-With intense debates about the right to housing, and severe criticism of the housing deficit in this city that belongs to the few, Dandara was constituted through struggle.
+Dandara dreamed and articulated a new way of dwelling, a conception beyond the established model of exploiting peripheral subjects in large centers.
+Dandara was constituted through struggle, intensifying debates about the right to housing, and prompting criticism of the housing deficit in this city that belongs to the few.

-Dandara’s History in Photos and Memory
+Dandara’s History in Photographs and Memory

 The Dandara community is located in the Pampulha region (a zone of high real estate value), in Belo Horizonte (Minas Gerais, Brazil).
-In the early hours of 9 April, 2009, a group of 150 homeless families occupied a territory—like a “sea of canvas tents”—on a piece of land that did not conform to its social function.
-Since then, along with the social movements Brigadas Populares (BPs), Comissão Pastoral da Terra (CPT), and Movimento dos Sem Terra (MST), 150 families started to build their own houses.
-The Dandara Community was born.
+In the early hours of April 9, 2009, a group of 150 homeless families occupied—like a “sea of canvas tents”— a piece of land that did not conform to its social function.
+Assisted by the social movements Brigadas Populares (BPs), Comissão Pastoral da Terra (CPT), and Movimento dos Sem Terra (MST), those 150 families started to build their own houses, giving rise to the Dandara Community.

-Once the territory was occupied, the Brigadas Populares (a political organization and social movement) took on the process of organization and resistance with the residents.
-It sought to promote the maintenance and self-construction of housing on the land.
-In the first few days news of the occupation gained national attention.
+Once the territory was occupied, the Brigadas Populares (a political organization and social movement) assisted the residents with the process of organization and resistance.
+It sought to promote the maintenance and construction of housing on the land.
+In the first few days, news of the occupation gained national attention.
 The media coverage further increased the number of families that joined the occupation process.
-In three days the occupation increased from 150 to 1086 families.
-“It was nice because it happened like this, it was a surprise that we had to work so quickly!
+In three days, the occupation increased from 150 to 1086 families.
+Frei Gilvander, an important figure in the history of the occupation, remembers the beginnings of Dandara: “It was nice because it happened like this, it was a surprise that we had to work so quickly!
 Within five days, it had already reached 1200 families.”
-This is how Frei Gilvander, an important figure in the history of the occupation, remembers the beginnings of Dandara.

-In the following days, due to this phenomenon, there were intensifying calls for resistance and security to stay on the land.
+In the following days, due to this phenomenon, there were intensified calls for resistance and securing access to the land.
 Dwellers, members of social movements, and support networks all started to organize daily assemblies.
-Here the dwellers defined questions that addressed such themes as the logic of the self-managed space, its organization and structure, as well as strategies beyond the ‘occupied’ territory.
+Here, the dwellers defined questions that addressed such themes as the logic of the self-managed space, its organization, and structure, as well as strategies beyond the “occupied” territory.

 From the articulation of the CPT, a support network was born.
-At the beginning, this was composed of religious affiliates of the Catholic church, but later it expanded to public lawyers, social architects, and political scientists, along with other professionals.
+In the beginning, this was composed of religious affiliates of the Catholic church, but later it expanded to include public lawyers, social architects, and political scientists, along with other professionals.
 Important agents of these networks were groups from universities, including undergraduate and graduate students who also became involved in the daily challenges of the expanding occupation.

 “( . . . ) And we started to join some reunions in there ( . . . ) and all the organizational process under [the] canvas and fighting the police ( . . . )” (Sãozinha, member of Rede de Educação Cidadã (Web of Citizen Education)—RECID apud.
 (Ribeiro 2017, p.
 93))

-The media attention during the early years of the occupation also played a leading role in the establishment of the community.
-Through blogs, articles in newspapers, photographic exhibitions, documentaries, concerts, and events in the area, the occupation managed to expand this support network, commanding international visibility.
-Campaigns on social media made the dilemmas of the occupation accessible to people from all over the world who could contribute to the community’s permanence in the territory.
-All these processes of articulation, from different groups, in addition to the various forces on the ground allowed the occupation to be realized and to remain until the present day.
-Little by little, the canvas constructions gave way to huts made of wood, which, nowadays, are almost all in the form of stone houses, still un-plastered, but full of dreams about the reforms and constructions yet to be made.
+The media attention during the early years of the occupation also played an important role in the establishment of the community.
+Through blogs, articles in newspapers, photographic exhibitions, documentaries, concerts, and events in the area, the occupation managed to expand this support network, achieving international visibility.
+Campaigns on social media made the dilemmas of the occupation visible to a global audience, who could advocate for the community’s permanent residence in the territory.
+All these processes of articulation, from different groups, in addition to the various forces on the ground, allowed the occupation to be created and sustained.
+Gradually, the canvas constructions gave way to huts made of wood, which has now mostly been replaced with stone; though still un-plastered, they represent the dreams of the reforms and constructions yet to take place.